 World Cup Favorites and Hometown Heroes

 Over the years, the Dynamo have boasted Olympian and World Cup-caliber players.
 Brad Davis (midfielder) and DeMarcus Beasley (defender) currently play with the US men’s national soccer team.
 The pair helped to take the US to the round of 16 in the 2014 World Cup.
 Tyler Deric, the team’s current goalkeeper hails from the Houston suburb of Spring, TX.
-Though only in his first seasons as a starter, Deric has already proven to be an excellent defender with 7 shout outs and over 90 saves.

 Before and After the Game

 Looking for food and entertainment before or after the game?
 BBVA Compass Stadium is in the trendy EaDo district of downtown.
 The area has an endless list of restaurants, nightlife, and even a craft brewery.
 For pure Tex-Mex, check out Houston favorites El Tiempo Cantina and the Original Ninfa’s on Navigation.
 Walker Street Gastropub is a perfect hangout for a pizza or burger and local Houston craft beers including EaDo’s own 8th Wonder Brewery.
 The area also offers great nightlife options that are perfect for post-game celebrations.
 Voodoo Queen is a great dive bar option close to the stadium.
 To slow things down a bit, head to the chic Tout Suite Café for late night drinks and pastries.